itteco/oembed2/2 - Protocol Spec.md

 Content publisher announces what widgets are available on a web page, in which format and which sizes and what are the expected use cases.
 Content consumer selects the widgets that work for the user's environment and presents it to the user.

 Thus, the widgets are always hosted by a publisher, yet interpreted by consumer.
 This forces parties to put their best effort to collaborate on acceptable user experience for their shared audience.
-See [Business Intro](http://iframely.com/oembed2/intro).

 Iframely protocol does not compete with specs of [oEmbed](http://oembed.com), [Open Graph](http://ogp.me) or [Twitter Cards](https://dev.twitter.com/docs/cards), but rather supplements them, as it only focuses on User Experience and not on semantic data.